 The same notion of needing the operational environment to be a “trusted platform” applies here – deploying the TOE in a cloud platform and infrastructure that has had some sort of third-party validation is important because it helps the evaluator understand the extent to which the TOE relies on the platform and gives assurance that a vulnerable platform does not introduce any significant potential exploits of the TOE itself.

-Validating the TOE itself against some sort of third-party cloud scheme, while useful, likely does not allow for significant re-use of duplicate evidence as much of what the CC requires is specific to the CC standard.

 The impact of a cloud deployment on how the TOE is evaluated is generally not going to be specific to a particular PP or PP-Configuration; following general CCitC guidance for this should be suitable in most cases.

 Determine Impact on SFRs